BookStackApp/website/content/docs/admin/updates.md

 Details of updates can be found on [our blog](https://www.bookstackapp.com/blog/) or via the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v22.09 or higher

+**Revision Visibility** - This update fixes a permission disparity with revisions.
+Revision content has always been accessible to those with page-view permissions, but the links to the revisions list previously required page-edit permission to show.
+This has been aligned, which may mean page revision links may now show to those that did not previously see them.

+**Revision Limit Change** - The default, per-page, revision limit has been doubled from 50 to 100, to account for new system-content updates that may occur.
+If desired, you can [configure this to a custom value](/docs/admin/other-config/#revision-limit).

+**Reference Index** - New features have been added to track links between content in BookStack, which uses an internal reference index.
+Upon upgrade from an older BookStack version, this index will need to be rebuilt.
+This can be done with the ["Regenerate References" command](/docs/admin/commands/#regenerate-reference-index) or via the "Regenerate References" maintenance action within BookStack.

 #### Updating to v22.07.3 or higher

 **Security** - v22.07.3 added a "Content Security" section to the API docs and [BookStack documentation](/docs/admin/security/#using-bookstack-content-externally) with security considerations for using BookStack content externally.
 Read this new section if you are using BookStack user content externally.